Service Coordinator Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for service coordinator roles in Hawaii?

 The H-1B is the most common visa type for service coordinator positions in Hawaii when the role requires a bachelor's degree in a directly related field such as social work, healthcare administration, or human services.
 TN status is available to Canadian and Mexican nationals in qualifying occupational categories.
-Some roles in academic medical centers or university-affiliated programs may also accommodate J-1 exchange visitor status.
+Some roles in academic medical centers or university-affiliated programs may also accommodate J-1 visa exchange visitor status.

 Which cities in Hawaii have the most service coordinator sponsorship jobs?